ibnuh/ibnuh.github.io/about.md

 ---
-layout: page
+layout: post
-title: About
+title: 'About'
+author: 'Chester'
 permalink: /about/
 ---

+The purpose of this blog is to archive my personal stuff.

-I’m a full stack web developer who has started or been involved with both large and small startups.
-As someone who specializes in backend-development, I appreciate clean and clear code.
-Having strong skills to develop perfect solutions for complex logic using newest technologies.
+I’m a web developer.
+Specializes in backend-development, I appreciate clean and clear code.
+Having strong skills to develop perfect solutions for complex logic, using newest technologies.

+Thanks for reading!